open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Recording per-message attributes on batch operations

-All messaging operations (`publish`, `receive`, `process`, or others not covered by this specification) can describe both single and/or batch of messages.
+All messaging operations (`send`, `receive`, `process`, or others not covered by this specification) can describe both single and/or batch of messages.
 Attributes in the `messaging.message` or `messaging.{system}.message` namespace apply to individual messages and typically vary between messages within the same batch.

-Some messaging systems such as Kafka or Azure Event Grid allow publishing a batch of messages to different topics in a single operation, resulting in different `messaging.destination.name` or other destination attributes within a single messaging operation.
+Some messaging systems such as Kafka or Azure Event Grid allow sending a batch of messages to different topics in a single operation, resulting in different `messaging.destination.name` or other destination attributes within a single messaging operation.

 If the attribute value is the same for all messages in the batch, the instrumentation SHOULD set such attribute on the span representing the batch operation.